permaweb/ao/dev-cli/README.md

 - Check that the version is Semver
 - Build the CLI binaries
-- Publish the binaries to Arweave, via Irys Node 2
+- Publish the binaries to Arweave, by default via Turbo (up.arweave.net)
 - Build the install script
-- Publish the install script to Arweave, via Irys Node 2
+- Publish the install script to Arweave, by default via Turbo (up.arweave.net)
 - Update the `ArNS` for `https://install_ao.g8way.io` to point to the newest install script
 - Update `version` and `txMappings` in `deno.json`
 - `push` `deno.json` updates back to the remote repo

-> Because the binaries are large, ~100MB for the combined 3, we have to fund a
+> Because the binaries are large, ~100MB for the combined 3, we have to fund the
-> Irys Node in order to upload them to Arweave.
+> bundler in order to upload them to Arweave.
 The CLI uses a wallet,
-> `lCA-1KVTuBxbUgUyeT_50tzrt1RZkiEpY-FFDcxmvps`, that has funded Irys Node 2
+> `lCA-1KVTuBxbUgUyeT_50tzrt1RZkiEpY-FFDcxmvps`, that has funded Turbo with a
-> with a very small amount of funds (`CI_WALLET` env variable).
+> very small amount of funds (`CI_WALLET` env variable).
 If the funds are
 > depleted, then the CLI will no longer be able to publish the CLI to Arweave.
-> For now, if the Irys Node needs more funding, contact `@TillaTheHun0`.
+> For now, if Turbo needs more funding, contact `@TillaTheHun0`.
 (Maybe
-> eventually we add a Workflow Dispatch script to automatically fund the Irys
+> eventually we add a Workflow Dispatch script to automatically fund Turbo)
-> Node)

 #### Need a to also Publish a new Docker Image version?